Songket: Tradition

 Today, songket is mostly worn in traditional settings as traditional costumes for weddings or any traditional ceremonies.
-Several efforts has been conducted to promote songket as a popular fabric for fashion, either locally and abroad.
+Several efforts have been conducted to promote songket as a popular fabric for fashion locally and abroad.
 During the Dutch colonial era, West Sumatran songket were exhibited in the Netherlands.
 The Sawahlunto Songket Carnival was held in Sawahlunto, West Sumatra in August 2015.
 The songket carnival featured a parade and exhibition with participants from numbers of songket studios across West Sumatra.
 The carnival, held on 28 August 2015, was recorded in the Indonesian Museum of Records for the most people wearing songket at a same time, with 17,290 people wearing Silungkang songket during the event.

-Several exhibitions has been held to preserve and promote the traditional art of songket making, such as the songket exhibition held in 2015 by Jakarta Textile Museum, which showcased around 100 pieces of songket from various Indonesian provinces.
+Several exhibitions have been held to preserve and promote the traditional art of songket making, such as the songket exhibition held in 2015 by Jakarta Textile Museum, which showcased around 100 pieces of songket from various Indonesian provinces.

 Today, songket has become a source of inspiration for contemporary fashion designers who draw ideas from this traditional art.

 Songket Minangkabau

 Songket Minangkabau is a traditional songket woven cloth from West Sumatra that is an important part of cultural identity in the Minangkabau tradition.
 Songket is closely related to the Minangkabau community because it has been widely used as a material for traditional clothing and other traditional core crafts.
 There are various types of Minangkabau songket motifs and philosophies, each motif passed down from generation to generation for use in the Pepatih custom.

 The history of the Songket Minangkabau itself comes from the Srivijaya which was then developed through the Sumatran kingdom until it finally entered the Minang realm.
-Songket was created as a means of expression because the Minang people in ancient times could not write and finally they also expressed their feelings into songket so that each songket has a different meaning.
+Songket was created as a means of expression because the Minang people in ancient times could not write, so they expressed their feelings through songket so that each had a different meaning.

-As a characteristic of cloth in Minangkabau, the famous songket cloth in West Sumatra is Songket Pandai Sikek and Songket Silungkang.
-The names of the two songkets are taken from the name of the place where this songket comes from, namely Pandai Sikek in Tanah Datar and Silungkang in Sawahlunto.
+As a characteristic of cloth in Minangkabau, the famous songket cloth in West Sumatra is Songket Pandai Sike and Songket Silungkang.
+The names of the two songket are taken from the name of the place where they from, namely Pandai Sikek in Tanah Datar and Silungkang in Sawahlunto.